Skip to contents

 Coercion and tidy-data idioms

-as_tibble() returns the long-format pixel_intensities table – the primary tabular payload – so a parsed object can drop straight into a dplyr / ggplot2 pipeline:
+as_tibble() returns the long-format pixel_intensities table – the primary tabular payload – so a parsed object drops straight into a dplyr / ggplot2 pipeline:

 library(dplyr)